Chicago toughens ban on assault weapons amid violence

 Chicago acted quickly on gun control to beat a deadline set by the state of Illinois for local governments to set tougher gun laws before a state law allowing the carrying of concealed weapons goes into effect.

-Among the features defined as "military" are telescoping stocks, pistol grips, grenade launchers and barrel shrouds, according to the mayor's office.

-"Weapons that are designed for the battlefield have no place on the streets of Chicago," Emanuel said.

-The tougher laws would improve public safety, Emanuel said, but others questioned whether they will be effective.
+Emanuel said the tougher laws would improve public safety, but others questioned whether the laws will be effective.

 "No legislation, no matter how strict, will keep weapons out of the wrong hands.
 We all know that," said Chicago City Councilman Robert Fioretti, who voted for the gun ban.